ekammerloher/comsolkit/template/README.md

 - The stationary study feature should have the tag `'stat'`
 - The potential is obtained by evaluating the expression `'mod1.V'`

-When there are more then one geometry feature (root feature containing the whole geometry tree), the first in the list is used.
+When there are more then one geometry features (root feature containing the whole geometry tree), the first in the list is used.

 ## Parameter driven template
 It is a good idea to define parts of a template, that might change depending on the situation using parameters (accessed by `set_param()` or `get_param()` in comsolkit).